VIRTUAL TOUR OF NEHALEM BAY

 This sprawling, forested oasis runs along the highway for over five miles, encompassing trails through thick rainforests, headlands, viewpoints, campgrounds and some beautiful beach spots.

 There are day-use areas about MP 39 on both sides of the highway.
-These allow you access to the campgrounds, trails to Short Sand Beach and the 5-mile roundtrip hike to Cape Falcon and its viewpoints.
+These allow you access to trails to Short Sand Beach and the 5-mile roundtrip hike to Cape Falcon and its viewpoints.

 The Cape Falcon hike is part of the Oregon Coast Trail system, and allows you the option of continuing on to Arch Cape - making a total of an 8-mile-long hike.
 You begin at a tunnel going under the highway, then wind towards the campground and Short Sand Beach.
 Instead of taking the beach trail, continue north and keep left, eventually - 2.5 miles later - ending up atop the headland of Cape Falcon and its various dramatic ocean viewpoints.